Fidel Castro: Guerrilla war: 1956–1959

-Premiership

-Consolidating leadership: 1959–1960

 On 16 February 1959, Castro was sworn in as Prime Minister of Cuba.
+Castro also appointed himself president of the National Tourist Industry, introducing unsuccessful measures to encourage African-American tourists to visit, advertising Cuba as a tropical paradise free of racial discrimination.
+Judges and politicians had their pay reduced while low-level civil servants saw theirs raised, and in March 1959, Castro declared rents for those who paid less than $100 a month halved.
+The Cuban government also began to expropriate the casinos and properties from mafia leaders and taking millions in cash.
+Before his death, Russian-American gangster Meyer Lansky said Cuba "ruined" him.

+On 9 April, Castro announced that the elections, which the 26th of July Movement had promised would occur after the revolution, would be postponed, so that the provisional government could focus on domestic reform.
+Castro announced this electoral delay with the slogan: "revolution first, elections later".

-In April, he visited the US on a charm offensive where President Dwight D. Eisenhower would not meet with him, but instead sent Vice President Richard Nixon, whom Castro instantly disliked.
-After meeting Castro, Nixon described him to Eisenhower as: "The one fact we can be sure of is that Castro has those indefinable qualities which made him a leader of men.
+Later in April, he visited the US on a charm offensive where President Dwight D. Eisenhower would not meet with him, but instead sent Vice President Richard Nixon, whom Castro instantly disliked.
+After meeting Castro, Nixon described him to Eisenhower: "The one fact we can be sure of is that Castro has those indefinable qualities which made him a leader of men.
 Whatever we may think of him he is going to be a great factor in the development of Cuba and very possibly in Latin American affairs generally.
 He seems to be sincere.
 He is either incredibly naive about Communism or under Communist discipline-my guess is the former...His ideas as to how to run a government or an economy are less developed than those of almost any world figure I have met in fifty countries.
 But because he has the power to lead...we have no choice but at least try to orient him in the right direction".

 Proceeding to Canada, Trinidad, Brazil, Uruguay and Argentina, Castro attended an economic conference in Buenos Aires, unsuccessfully proposing a $30 billion US-funded "Marshall Plan" for Latin America.
 In May 1959, Castro signed into law the First Agrarian Reform, setting a cap for landholdings to 993 acre per owner and prohibiting foreigners from obtaining Cuban land ownership.
 Around 200,000 peasants received title deeds as large land holdings were broken up; popular among the working class, it alienated the richer landowners, including Castro's own mother, whose farmlands were taken.
 Within a year, Castro and his government had effectively redistributed 15 per cent of the nation's wealth, declaring that "the revolution is the dictatorship of the exploited against the exploiters."